 IHA gathers as a community to celebrate Mass at least once per month.
 Students participate in liturgical planning and serve as altar servers, Eucharistic Ministers, lectors, and choir members.

-IHA offers Mass in the Sister's Chapel each day for students and faculty members as an opportunity to celebrate liturgy together as a community and ground ourselves in our Catholic faith before going out into the halls each day.
-For the 2019-2020 school year, daily mass will be offered as follows:
+IHA offers Mass in the Sister's Chapel on a regular basis for students and faculty members as an opportunity to celebrate liturgy together as a community and ground ourselves in our Catholic faith.

 At the end of Junior year, rising seniors are invited to apply to be trained and commissioned as Eucharistic Ministers for the IHA community.
 These Extraordinary ministers of Communion serve at all school liturgies and may go forward to serve in their parishes.